 |13 Apr||Mon||Easter Monday|

-As Lithuania is mostly Roman Catholic, some of its Easter traditions are similar to those in other Catholic countries, and they also share similarities with neighbouring Slavic nations, especially Poland.
+As Lithuania is mostly Roman Catholic, some Easter traditions are similar to those in other Catholic countries as well as in neighbouring Slavic nations, especially Poland.
 Nonetheless, Easter is celebrated in Lithuania in many unique ways.

 The Easter season begins with Lent, 40 days before Easter Sunday, and there are a number of special masses during Holy Week.
 Masses are held on Palm Sunday, to commemorate the Triumphal Entry of Christ into Jerusalem, as well as on Holy Wednesday, when Judas plotted to betray Jesus; on Maundy Thursday, when Jesus was betrayed; on Good Friday, when Jesus died on the cross; on Holy Saturday, the day Jesus’ body was in the tomb; and Easter Sunday itself, when He arose from the grave.